iilab/iilab.org-source/_posts/index.md

 team:
   title: Our Team
   description: We harness multi-disciplinarity, systems and design thinking to create services and products that improve the lives of citizens.
+contributors:
+  title: Our Contributors
+  description: We are stronger because we're part of the open source community.
+We're working with passionate and visonary developers, designers and thinkers from the open source and free culture movements.
 ---